You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 So, being able to incorporate SMS’s power into your automated flows is a great way to make sure your customers get your message and drive more of the conversions you’re looking for.

-Lastly, ActiveCampaign offers an array of machine learning tools.
+Lastly, ActiveCampaign has an array of machine-learning marketing tools.
 These powerful algorithms can help you turn your raw data points (sign-ups, leads, sales, phone calls, etc.) into valuable insights that drive real business growth.

 GetResponse Unique Features